SmBe19/LD37/assetcreation/LD37Story.md

 “Burns like a guy.
 Not that I’d know about that.”

 **Elixicon**
 “It contains interesting information and recipes.
-Two are of interest to me: The green potion can turn people into frogs and a blue sleeping potion is made by cooking a rat tail in the cauldron.”
+Two are of interest to me: The green potion can turn people into frogs and a blue sleeping elixir is made by cooking a rat tail in the cauldron.”
 (Alternative: Make book actually show up when examining it)

 **Cheese**
 “Loved by man and beast alike.”